 3. Marijuana Cloning For SCROG And SOG

-Marijuana cloning gives you the opportunity to have dozens of near-identical female plants ready to flip into flowering as soon as their root system can handle it.
+Marijuana cloning gives you standardized female plants ready to flip into flowering as soon as their root system can handle it.

-This provides the opportunity for a dense sea of green, or SOG garden of single-cola clones that have bud development from top to bottom, and grow no more than approximately 14–24 inches high.
+This provides the opportunity for a dense sea of green (SOG) garden of single-cola clones that have bud development from top to bottom, and grow no more than approximately 14–24 inches high.

-These SOG and SCROG methods maximize square footage, light output, and horizontal space.
-They’re perfect for smaller spaces, especially those with limited height.
+SOG and SCROG methods maximize square footage, light output, and horizontal space.
+They’re perfect for smaller grow ops, especially those with limited height.

 4. Cloning Allows You To Trade And Sell Cannabis Genetics